Dengo/Haikute/README.md

 Our immediate goals:

-- Use NLTK to study the syllabic structures of haikus provided in Project Guttenberg (machine learning)
+- Use NLTK to study the syllabic structures of haikus provided in Project Gutenberg (machine learning)
 - Pull phonetic transciptions and lexical entries from the Carnegie Mellon University Pronouncing Dictionary
 - Create a basic syllabification algorithm for Englsih
 - Create a framework-less application to house the haiku generator